aiki-extension/Aiki3/docs/Creating-apicalls.md

 ## For more detail

 Please inspect the current existing api calls for their functionality and how they integrate with each other

-### meta
-This log was created on 18-03-2026
-This log was update on: by: These changes where made: